Last Updated on

 Mix all of the ingredients in a large bowl (details below) and then turn the dough onto a well-floured board.
 You can add more flour until the dough comes away from the sides of the bowl and starts to look more smooth.

 Roll the dough out to about 3/8 thick.
 Yes, I hate rolling dough which probably has something to do with why I haven’t made donuts in such a long time.
 Use a donut cutter to cut donuts into circles.
-If you don’t have one, use an upside down glass.
+If you don’t have one, use an upside-down glass.
 This donut cutter lets you make all sizes of donuts including donut holes!
+If you’re wondering how to make homemade donuts, you need this!

 Find something smaller than your donut and cut the hole out of the middle of the donuts.
 Set it on a sheet of floured parchment paper until all of the donuts are cut out.